 About Meta Tags

 Once thought to be the gateway to top search engine rankings, meta tags are no longer weighed very heavily by search engines, if at all.
 This is primarily due to the abuse of meta tags by unethical marketers.
 Google no longer factors the keywords meta tag into search results (source).
 However, this does not mean that you should ignore meta tags altogether, just be aware that they are only a small part of the SEO puzzle.

-The two tags you’ll want to pay attention to in optimizing your pages are the description meta tag and the keywords meta tag.
-Keep your description tag succinct and to the point (under 200 characters) – some search engines, such as msn, will utilize this tag to display a description of your page along with a link in their results, so it should provide a general overview of the page topic.
+The two tags you’ll want to pay attention to in optimizing your pages are the description meta tag and the title meta tag (noted above).
+Keep your description tag succinct and to the point (under 200 characters) – some search engines will utilize this tag to display a description of your page along with a link in their results, so it should provide a general overview of the page topic.
 With keyword tags, limit your key words to 25 terms or less (separated by commas) and make sure that you don’t repeat the same term more than 3-4 times, as doing so could be misinterpreted as an attempt to deceive the search engines and get you banned altogether.

 Keyword Density: How Much is Too Much?

 Now that you have an overview of some of the ways to integrate your target search terms into site copy, you may be wondering how many times you actually need to repeat your key terms to get results.
 Opinions on this matter vary, but in general, you want to have your key terms appear anywhere between 2-10 times per every 100 words of text – this ratio is known as “keyword density”.

 As a general rule, try to integrate your key terms as often as you can without breaking up the natural flow of your copy.
 Good copywriting is an essential component to SEO, and at the end of the day, your page content needs to appeal to people (as well as search engines).